Sustainability

 At White Cotton, we offer GOTS-certified organic cotton across our core fabric range:

-Our factory is equipped to handle organic production with the documentation and traceability that GOTS requires.
+Our factory works with GOTS-certified organic cotton sourced from certified mills, and we provide the documentation and traceability that brands need.
 We provide transaction certificates for every organic production run.

 For brands that want the sustainability story without the full GOTS premium, we also offer: